 - 10.1 In accordance with recent external audit guidance, the review of the effectiveness of the governance framework will focus upon significant weaknesses and the 'big picture'.
-If issues have not been highlighted then that is because current governance arrangements have proved fit for purpose. - The review of effectiveness is informed by the work of the executive managers within the authority who have responsibility for the development and maintenance of the governance environment, the Head of Shared Internal Audit Services annual report and also by comments made by the external auditors and other review agencies and inspectorates.
-The Mayor and Portfolio Holders maintain a continuous review of the Council's policies, activities and performance of officers both through quarterly reviews and on a day to day basis. - 10.3 The Annual Report of the Head of Assurance for the Shared Internal Audit Services has been reported to the Audit Committee at its meeting on 30 June 2014 and included the following statement . . .
+If issues have not been highlighted then that is because current governance arrangements have proved fit for purpose. - 10.2 The review of effectiveness is informed by the work of the executive managers within the authority who have responsibility for the development and maintenance of the governance environment, the Head of Shared Internal Audit Services annual report and also by comments made by the external auditors and other review agencies and inspectorates.
+The Mayor and Portfolio Holders maintain a continuous review of the Council's policies, activities and performance of officers both through quarterly reviews and on a day to day basis. - 10.3 The Annual Report of the Head of Assurance for the Shared Internal Audit Services has been reported to the Audit Committee at its meeting on 30 June 2015 and included the following statement . . .
 "In our opinion the corporate governance and risk management framework substantially complies with the best practice guidance on corporate governance issued by CIPFA/SOLACE.
-This conclusion is based primarily on the work undertaken by the Council and reported in its Annual Governance Statement for 2013/14; and, the specific reviews of Risk Management and Corporate Governance carried out by SIAS over February and March 2014 both of which received overall Full Assurance opinions."
+This conclusion is based primarily on the work undertaken by the Council and reported in its Annual Governance Statement for 2014/15; and, the specific reviews of Risk Management and Corporate Governance carried out by SIAS over February and March 2015 both of which received overall Full Assurance opinion." - The SIAS Annual Report provides a substantial assurance opinion on the adequacy and effectiveness of financial systems and a moderate assurance opinion on the adequacy and effectiveness of non financial systems in the internal control environment for the year ended 31 March 2015.
+There are no qualifications to this assurance.